sergio11/nethawk_analyzer/README.md

 Thanks to AI-driven automation and intelligent decision-making, NetHawk simplifies port scanning, vulnerability detection, and report generation, making security audits faster, smarter, and more efficient.

+🙏 I would like to express my sincere gratitude to [Santiago Hernández, a leading expert in Cybersecurity and Artificial Intelligence](https://www.udemy.com/user/shramos/).
+His outstanding course on **Cybersecurity and Ethical Hacking**, available on Udemy, was instrumental in the development of this project.
+The insights and techniques I gained from his course were invaluable in guiding my approach to cybersecurity practices.
+Thank you for sharing your knowledge and expertise!

+🔒 **Disclaimer**: This tool is designed for educational and research purposes.
+Misuse of this tool could result in violation of laws and regulations.
+Please use responsibly.

 ## 🌟 Key Features:

 - 🔧 **Multi-Tool Scanning**: Combines the power of Scapy and Nmap to conduct in-depth network scans, ensuring a comprehensive view of network activity and vulnerabilities.